imamhossain94/CoupleWidgetsMVVM/README.md

 ### Project Installation Prerequisite
 - You must have a girlfriend or boyfriend.
 - Visual Studio.
+- Visual Studio Project Installer.
-- Knowlege of C#, Xaml
+- Knowlege of C#, Xaml, Json.

 ## 🧑 Author